Decision tree: Evaluating a decision tree

 It is important to know the measurements used to evaluate decision trees.
 The main metrics used are accuracy, sensitivity, specificity, precision, miss rate, false discovery rate, and false omission rate.
 All these measurements are derived from the number of true positives, false positives, True negatives, and false negatives obtained when running a set of samples through the decision tree classification model.
 Also, a confusion matrix can be made to display these results.
 All these main metrics tell something different about the strengths and weaknesses of the classification model built based on your decision tree.
-For example, A low sensitivity with high specificity could indicate the classification model built from the decision tree does not do well identifying cancer samples over non-cancer samples.
+For example, a low sensitivity with high specificity could indicate the classification model built from the decision tree does not do well identifying cancer samples over non-cancer samples.

 Let us take the confusion matrix below.
-The confusion matrix shows us the decision tree model classifier built gave 11 true positives, 1 false positive, 45 false negatives, and 105 true negatives.

 We will now calculate the values accuracy, sensitivity, specificity, precision, miss rate, false discovery rate, and false omission rate.